thomasweng15/jekyll-now/_posts/2017-9-9-automating_C++_builds_ros.md

 [1] Originally inspired by Brett Victor's talk, "Inventing on Principle."
 Check it out a recording of it here: [video link](https://vimeo.com/36579366).

-[2] I set the main node with the `required=true` attribute in my launch file so I only need to kill that node to stop the others.
+[2] I set the main node with the <code class="text">required=true</code> attribute in my launch file so I only need to kill that node to stop the others.